Content watched by Whocopied.me Skip to Content

 Finn-Tack Ice Wrap

-• ✅ Treat Injury And Swelling: Each pack contains 24 gel pouches which can be frozen beforehand and used to reduce leg pain and inflammation after exercise or injury.
+• Treat Injury And Swelling: Each wrap contains 24 gel pouches which can be frozen beforehand and used to reduce leg pain and inflammation after exercise or injury.

-• ✅ Effective Cooling: The wraps are extremely effective and versatile.
+• Effective Cooling: The wraps are extremely effective and versatile.
 They can be used on different parts of the leg and other areas where you need flexibility for icing.
 They can also be left in the freezer between uses.
 The gel pouches remain soft and comfortable when frozen.
-3+ hours of use after freezing.

 The Finn-Tack Ice Wrap doesn’t offer as much coverage as the ice boots above but, if you just need to cool tendons and ankles, it is a great option.
 The boots are sold in pairs and it is easy enough to pop them in the freezer after each use.
 On the up side, they aren’t as big as the full leg ice boot above so freezer space isn’t as much of an issue.